-The plants need considerable moisture.
+Plants need considerable moisture.
 Even moderately dry conditions will slow its growth.
-The plant doesn’t grow well in temperatures below 10 degrees Celsius and above 30 degrees Celsius.
+Naranjilla doesn’t grow well in temperatures below 10 degrees Celsius and above 30 degrees Celsius.
 It is sensitive to frost.

 Altitude, on the other hand, does not seem to be a limiting factor for naranjilla plants.
-They have been grown in Ecuador at 2,100 m (in our gardens) and near sea level in New Zealand and California.
+They grown at 2,100m in our gardens and near sea level in New Zealand and California.

 In the Andes, naranjilla is general grown on rainy mountain slopes.
 In areas with year-round moderate temperatures, fruits will produce the whole year.

+Naranjillas are a perennial and could continue to bear fruit for longer periods, but are often killed off by nematodes within a couple of years.
 The plants are extremely susceptible to root-knot nematodes (Meloidogyne species).
-Naranjillas are a perennial and could continue to bear fruit for longer periods, but are often killed off by nematodes within a couple of years.
 Naranjilla are also favored by insects, including a variety of beetles and weevils, who will chew the leaves.
-The plants can be susceptible to bacterial wilt, fungal infections, root & stem rots, and viruses.
+The plants can also be susceptible to bacterial wilt, fungal infections, root & stem rots, and viruses.

 Lost Crops of the Incas, states that growing a cover or rotation crop of certain plants, like velvet bean or Indigofera species, can help to eliminate nematode infestations.
-Another possibility is grafting naranjilla to nematode resistant root stock of related plants.
+Another possibility for prolonging the life of plants is grafting naranjilla to nematode resistant root stock of related plants.

 Naranjillas grow readily in our gardens.
 Plants volunteer here and there and will often produce a decent amount of fruit, though they do tend succumb to nematodes fairly quickly.